 When you are looking for a job, there are a lot of unknowns:

-In order to change and move forward in life, you need to take the next step, the next Must you and the next step.
+To change and move forward in life, you need to take the next step, and you need to do the next step.

 Women’s Group Topics